 CBD oil it’s uses and benefits

 Unsure of CBD oil it’s uses and benefits – not to mention its legality?
-Cannabidiol is a compound derived from the cannabis plant, and boasts a wealth of health and well being benefits.
+The Cannabis plant contains many cannabinoids, cannabidiol (CBD) is one of these compounds.
+It boasts a wealth of health and well being benefits.

-Cannabidiol (more commonly known as CBD) has experienced a surge in popularity in recent year or two, in part due to its now availability, and also largely due to the increased amount of research into the cannabis plant and the valuable compounds found within it.
+Cannabidiol (more commonly known as CBD) has experienced a surge in popularity in recent years, part due to its now availability, and also largely due to the increased amount of research into the cannabis plant and the valuable compounds found within it.

 Is CBD the same as cannabis?

 CBD is one of 104 chemical compounds known as cannabinoids, found in the cannabis plant.
 It’s a naturally occurring substance, that is extracted and mixed with a carrier oil.
 Often hemp seed or coconut oil to create CBD oil.

 What CBD can treat?
 Can it alleviate pain?